Military-Tactical-Graphics/milsymbol-generator/README.md

 # Milsymbol-generator
-Military symbol generator based on milsymbol.js
+Military symbol generator based on milsymbol.js, used as a playground to test new implemented features by our workgroup.
+This repository is not intended to be merged again with the original milsymbol generator.

 ![Milsymbol Generator](https://raw.githubusercontent.com/spatialillusions/milsymbol-generator/master/milsymbol-generator.png?raw=true)